Maxwell model: Effect of a sudden deformation

 Since the viscous element would not return to its original length, the irreversible component of deformation can be simplified to the expression below:

 Effect of a sudden stress

 If a Maxwell material is suddenly subjected to a stress $\sigma_0$, then the elastic element would suddenly deform and the viscous element would deform with a constant rate:

-If at some time $t_1$ we would release the material, then the deformation of the elastic element would be the spring-back deformation and the deformation of the viscous element would not change:
+If at some time $t_1$ we released the material, then the deformation of the elastic element would be the spring-back deformation and the deformation of the viscous element would not change:

 The Maxwell model does not exhibit creep since it models strain as linear function of time.

 If a small stress is applied for a sufficiently long time, then the irreversible strains become large.
 Thus, Maxwell material is a type of liquid.